Zodiacal light

-Zodiacal light is very faint, often outshined and rendered invisible by moonlight or light pollution.
+Zodiacal light contributes to the natural light of the sky, though since zodiacal light is very faint, it is often outshone and rendered invisible by moonlight or light pollution.

 The interplanetary dust in the Solar System forms a thick, pancake-shaped cloud called the zodiacal cloud which straddles the ecliptic plane.
 The particle sizes range from 10 to 300 micrometres, implying masses from one nanogram to tens of micrograms.

 The Pioneer 10 and Helios spacecraft observations in the 1970s revealed zodiacal light to be scattered by the interplanetary dust cloud in the Solar System.

 Analysis of images of impact debris from the Juno spacecraft shows that the distribution of the dust extends from Earth's orbit to the 4:1 orbital resonance with Jupiter at 2.06 AU, and suggests that the dust is from Mars.
-However, no other dedicated dust instrumentation on Pioneer 10, Pioneer 11, Galileo, Ulysses, and Cassini found an indication that Mars is a significant source of dust besides comets and asteroids.
+However, no other dedicated dust instrumentation on Pioneer 10, Pioneer 11, Galileo, Ulysses, nor Cassini found an indication that Mars is a significant source of dust besides comets and asteroids.

 Viewing

 In the mid-latitudes, the zodiacal light is best observed in the western sky in the spring after the evening twilight has completely disappeared, or in the eastern sky in the autumn just before the morning twilight appears.
 The zodiacal light appears as a column, brighter at the horizon and tilted at the angle of the ecliptic.
 The light scattered from extremely small dust particles is strongly forward scattering, although the zodiacal light actually extends all the way around the sky, hence it is brightest when observing at a small angle with the Sun.
-This is why it is most clearly visible near sunrise or sunset when the sun is blocked, but the dust particles nearest the line of sight to the sun are not.
+This is why it is most clearly visible near sunrise or sunset when the Sun is blocked, but the dust particles nearest the line of sight to the Sun are not.
 The dust band that causes the zodiacal light is uniform across the whole ecliptic.

-The dust further from the ecliptic is almost undetectable except when viewed at a small angle with the sun.
-Thus it is possible to see more of the width at small angles toward the sun, and it appears wider near the horizon, closer to the sun under the horizon.
+The dust further from the ecliptic is almost undetectable except when viewed at a small angle with the Sun.
+Thus it is possible to see more of the width at small angles toward the Sun, and it appears wider near the horizon, closer to the Sun under the horizon.